CumulusNetworks/docs/content/version/cumulus-linux-31/System-Management/Authentication,-Authorization,-and-Accounting/TACACS+.md

 The Linux `auditd` system does not generate audit events for processes when terminated with a signal (via the `kill` system call or internal errors such as SIGSEGV).
-As a result, processes that exit on a signal that isn’t caught and handled may not generate a STOP accounting record.
+As a result, processes that exit on a signal that isn't caught and handled may not generate a STOP accounting record.

 <article id="html-search-results" class="ht-content" style="display: none;">